Riley Greene Player Props: Tigers vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.3 K/9, the ninth-best in MLB.
+- The Cardinals have the 21st-ranked team ERA across all MLB pitching staffs (4.62).

-- The Cardinals' 4.62 team ERA ranks 20th among all league pitching staffs.
+- Matz gets the start for the Cardinals, his seventh of the season.
+He is 0-4 with a 6.39 ERA and 31 strikeouts in 31 2/3 innings pitched.

-- Wainwright will start for the Cardinals, his first of the season.
+- In his last appearance on Tuesday against the Los Angeles Angels, the left-hander tossed five innings, giving up four earned runs while surrendering six hits.

-- The 41-year-old righty started and threw 4 2/3 innings when he last appeared Sunday, Oct.
-2 against the Pittsburgh Pirates.
+- The 31-year-old has put up an ERA of 6.39, with 9 strikeouts per nine innings, in six games this season.
+Opponents are hitting .304 against him.

 © 2023 Data Skrive.
 All rights reserved.